-Whether you fancy an evening in with a takeaway and the telly, or a night out at a nice restaurant, a glass of wine can help you and your partner feel more relaxed and sociable.
-Drink too much however, and you could find your night ruined by a booze-fuelled barney that neither of you really want.
+Drinking with your partner can be an evening in with a takeaway and the telly, or a night out at a nice restaurant.
+Some people can feel more relaxed and sociable glass of wine.
+Drink too much however, and you could find your night ruined by an argument that neither of you really want.
 Late-night disagreements may often be resolved in the morning, but they can grow into relationship-threatening resentments.

-The flipside to the feel-good state that alcohol can create are the angry moods that may start to appear after you've drunk too much.
-Scientists have linked aggression to the consumption of too much alcohol (1) – so it's not surprising that you're more likely to argue after drinking.
+The flipside to the temporary relaxed stat that alcohol can create are the aggressive moods that may start to appear after you've drunk too much.
+Scientists have linked aggression to the consumption of too much alcohol1 – so it's not surprising that you're more likely to argue after drinking.
 Worryingly, they have also identified a strong link between alcohol and domestic violence2.

 Relate relationship counsellor Christine Northam says that arguing a lot when you're drunk could reveal underlying problems with your relationship.
 She believes that alcohol is often used as an excuse for bad behaviour.
 About a third of the couples Christine sees end up in counselling because one of them, or both, drink too much.

-"The younger couples I see work really hard in the week and then go ballistic at the weekend," says Christine, "and that can cause arguments.
+"The younger couples I see work really hard in the week and then drink to excess at the weekend," says Christine, "and that can cause arguments.
 In the questionnaire people fill out before they see me, one of the questions is 'How much alcohol do you drink?'
 Often I'll ask people in counselling 'Do you drink much?' and they say 'No'.
 But looking at their survey results reveals otherwise."